metruzanca/vercel-express-mongo/readme.md

 Copy **your** connection string and read on in the next section.

 ### Adding Environment Variables [[Docs][v-env]]
 Head over to the [vercel dashboard][v-dash] for your newly added project and go to `Settings>Environment Variables`.

 Here you can add strings you want to remain secret e.g. the `DATABASE_URL` or a third party `API_KEY`.

-Make sure to check off the boxes for `Production` and `Development` and click `Save` when you're done.
+For the `DATABASE_URL` specifically, check the `Production` checkbox.
+Add another `DATABASE_URL` for `Development`, this should be something like `mongodb://localhost/test`.

+Once you're done, click save to save your newly added env vars.

 ### Adding a frontend [[Docs][v-frontend]]
 Simply just create a `public` folder and put your static files in there.
 No express configuration needed as this folder is handleded by vercel instead.